i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

-I2NP Message
+Garlic Message
 ````````````

-An single I2NP message with a modified header.
+A single decrypted Garlic Message as specified in [I2NP]_.
-I2NP messages may not be fragmented across blocks or
+Garlic messages may not be fragmented across blocks or
 across ChaChaPoly frames.

 This uses the first 9 bytes from the standard NTCP I2NP header,